Library Program

 Program Mission

 Since 2018, AgeOptions’ Library Program has connected suburban Cook County public libraries to the aging network to enhance older adult programming, focus on social isolation, and increase the community’s understanding of the available benefits and services.
-Through the pandemic, AgeOptions expanded the library program and partnered with libraries to address the digital divide by establishing a targeted tech-lending program with accompanying tech education and training.
+Through the pandemic, AgeOptions expanded the library program and partnered with libraries to address the digital divide by establishing a targeted tech-lending program that will accompany tech education and training.

-For the fiscal year 2023, the mission of the Library Program is to address social isolation (such as having few friends and the loss of family) in communities by providing resources through technology and targeted programming to build community engagement.
+The mission of the Library Program is to establish connections to the Aging Network service agencies in your community, increase access to technology for adults 60+, and address social isolation in communities by providing resources through targeted programming to build community engagement.

 What do our library partners provide?

-Each of our partner libraries develops a unique and individualized plan to best serve older adults in their community, which may include:
+Each of our partner libraries develops a unique and individualized plan to serve best the older adults in their community, which may include:

 • Tech-lending